Category Archives: Cognitive Distortions

 Subscriber numbers generate contributions that support scholarships for workshops.

 The distinction between social anxiety disorder and social anxiety is a matter of severity; reference to one includes the other.
-The recovery tools and techniques provided are applicable to most emotional malfunctions including depression, substance abuse, ADHD, PTSD, generalized anxiety, and issues of self-esteem and motivation.
+The recovery tools and techniques provided apply to comorbid emotional malfunctions including depression, substance abuse, generalized anxiety, and issues of self-esteem and motivation.
 These malfunctions originate homogeneously, their trajectories differentiated by environment, experience, and the diversity of human thought and behavior.

 “Dr. Mullen is doing impressive work helping the world.
 He is the